wcfrobert/wcfrobert.github.io/_posts/2022-12-30-chooseyourpond.md

 Isn't it astonishing how quickly 2022 came and went?
 I read somewhere that our perception of time accelerates as we age.
 It is hard to believe that the pandemic started 3 years ago.
 Time seemed to drag on and on when I was young.
-Those miserable high school years felt like an eternity.
+Those high school years felt like an eternity.
 Then, in a blink of an eye, I'm 27.

 Many of my friends are getting married, some are raising their first kid.
 A few friends in Academia are "raising" their metaphorical kid in the form of a PhD thesis on advanced topics like material science or AI; pushing the boundary of human knowledge.
 All the while I am here in my digital cocoon, following beginner C# tutorials on Udemy, and writing sub-par high-school level book reports.

-If you can't tell already by the moody self-loathing, It is that time of year again!
+If you can't tell already by the moody self-reflection, It is that time of year again!
 New Year Eve.
 The perfect time for some deep introspection; for an unexamined life is not worth living, right?
 Of course, the question of "How am I doing?" always carries with it an important baggage.
 That is: "How am I doing? (compared to others?)"